FaIRGP: A Bayesian Energy Balance Model for Surface Temperatures Emulation: Discussion

 \subsubsection{Comparison to placing Bayesian priors over the SCM parameters}

 A simple way to introduce model variability in simple climate models is to place Bayesian priors over model parameters, such as the carbon cycle feedback terms or the forcing model coefficients~\cite{leach2021fairv2}.
-Such priors can then be updated with global temperatures observations to formulate posterior distributions.
-This specifies a probabilistic climate model calibrated against observations.
-Whilst aligned in spirit with the work proposed in this paper, we argue that our GP-based approach displays several advantages over placing priors on model parameters.
+Such priors can then be updated with global temperature data to formulate posterior distributions.
+This specifies a probabilistic climate model emulator calibrated against climate model data.
+Whilst aligned in spirit with the work proposed in this paper, it is important to highlight the distinctions in objectives and technical scope with our GP-based approach.

+Placing Bayesian priors over parameters allows to sample from diverse sources of uncertainty such as uncertainty on the temperature response parameters, forcing sensitivities or carbon cycle sensitivities.
+Importantly, this allows to explore climate sensitivity and the structural uncertainty of models.
+In contrast, the framework we propose only addresses the forcing uncertainty and considers fixed values for the SCM parameters.
+In that sense, FaIRGP, as it is formulated in our work, provides a more restrictive exploration of the uncertainty than methods placing priors over an SCM parameters.

+The main advantage of our GP-based approach rather lies in its technical convenience.
 Chiefly, FaIRGP formulates analytical expressions for the posterior distribution over forcing and temperatures, which have an intuitive interpretation as the sum of a physics-driven prior and a data-driven correction.
 In contrast, when placing a Bayesian prior over parameters, we do not in general have access to a probability distribution for temperatures.
-Therefore, probabilistic emulation may need to be sampling based, and one must resort to more complex Markov-Chain Monte-Carlo (MCMC) techniques to sample from the posterior distribution.
+Therefore, probabilistic emulation may need to be sampling-based, and one must resort to more complex Markov-Chain Monte-Carlo (MCMC) techniques to sample from the posterior distribution.